isomerpages/sportsg-ads/_about/About ADS Governing Board.md

 </p><p><strong>Mr Teo Ser Luck</strong>
 <br>President
 <br>Institute of Singapore Chartered Accountants</p>
-<p> Mr Teo Ser Luck is an entrepreneur, investor and started his own companies in different sectors relating to e-commerce technologies, healthcare, fitness, wellness, fintech, edutech, rabnds and software development.</p>
+<p> Mr Teo Ser Luck is an entrepreneur, investor and started his own companies in different sectors relating to e-commerce technologies, healthcare, fitness, wellness, fintech, edutech, brands and software development.</p>
 <p> He spent 15 years in the private sector working in companies including Nike and DHL, overseeing and managing multi-national companies and operations in the Asia-Pacific region before being elected as a Member of Parliament of Singapore in 2006 and appointed as a full-time Minister of State and Mayor in the Singapore government.
 He returned to the private sector in July 2017 to build his own companies and remained as a Member of Parliament till June 2020.</p><p>
 </p><p>Mr Teo was recognised as a young global leader by the World Economic Forum and was thrice conferred the Nanyang Alumni Awards - the Nanyang Outstanding Young Alumni Award, the Nanyang Alumni Achievement Award and the Nanyang Distinguished Alumni Award from the Nanyang Technological University (NTU).</p><p>
 </p><p>Apart from having his own companies, Mr Teo is also the Chairman of 2 public-listed companies on the main board of SGX.</p><p>